 Use our accommodation search to find a place to stay near Snowdonia National Park.
-YHA Pen y Pas Youth Hostel has been a popular choice for adventurous climbers since the Victorian era; or try the Royal Victoria Hotel for some traditional luxury opposite the Llanberis path.
+YHA Pen y Pas Youth Hostel has been a popular choice for adventurous climbers since the Victorian era; or try the recently refurbished Royal Victoria Hotel for some traditional luxury opposite the Llanberis path.
 Whatever you choose, say ‘nos da’ (goodnight) as early as possible, ready for a dawn start to your Welsh mountain adventure.
 You could even stock up on delicious Welsh produce and snacks for the journey between mountains at Iechyd Da, an independent, family-run delicatessen in the picturesque village of Betws-y-Coed the day before.

 I’m quite fit, but it was still a real challenge.
 We’d done a few practice walks up Pen y Fan, using the route the SAS train on, so we had an idea what it was going to be like.
 The best thing was doing it as a group and supporting each other, shattered as everyone was.”